Shambhala Community Care and Conduct

 The current members of the Panel are: Dan Peterson since 2013, John Sennhauser since 2002, and Ute Reinhart and Claudia Arnau, who joined the group in 2019 after the Shambhala Interim Board asked for further participation to the community.
 Please scroll down to read more about the Panel members.

-If you have questions about this please contact Dan Peterson, Desung Care and Conduct Officer at [email protected]
+Dan Peterson, Desung Care and Conduct Officer at [email protected]

 Report a Crime